Ohio State asks court to hear Title IX issues in abuse suits

 “We can all agree that the underlying abuse here was reprehensible, but the Supreme Court has to resolve these fundamental legal issues for everybody going forward, without regard to the underlying allegations or facts here,” said Gregory Garre, an attorney representing OSU.

-But the request to the court is sure to frustrate plaintiffs who contend Ohio State hasn’t dealt with them fairly.
-Meanwhile, the unsettled lawsuits remain paused for months more as they wait to see whether the case will be in the limited number the Supreme Court decides to hear.
+But the request is sure to frustrate plaintiffs who contend Ohio State hasn’t dealt with them fairly.
+Meanwhile, the unsettled lawsuits remain paused for months more as the plaintiffs’ attorneys decide whether to file a response to the petition and then wait to see whether the case will be in the limited number the Supreme Court decides to hear.

 The men are among hundreds of former student-athletes and other alumni who say they were abused by Strauss during his two decades at the school, and that university officials failed to stop him despite knowing about complaints as far back as the late 1970s, very early in the doctor’s two decades there.
 Many of them allege Strauss abused them during medical exams at campus athletic facilities, a student health center, his home and an off-campus clinic.